Higher Education Emergency Relief Fund Reporting

-The main criteria for the grant are completion of the Free Application for Federal Student Aid (FAFSA) and no flags for all General Title IV eligibility requirements.
-Students must also be currently enrolled in the Spring term, meeting Satisfactory Academic Progress (SAP) requirements, and have incurred expenses related to the disruption of campus operations due to coronavirus.
+The main criteria for the grant were completion of the Free Application for Federal Student Aid (FAFSA) and no flags for all General Title IV eligibility requirements.
+Students must have been enrolled in the Spring 2020 term, met Satisfactory Academic Progress (SAP) requirements, and have incurred expenses related to the disruption of campus operations due to coronavirus.

-Harper identified eligible students and sent an email to those students regarding the process for disbursing the CARES HEERF federal student aid.
-Students who incurred expenses after March 13, 2020, due to campus disruption and the transition to online learning, will be eligible to receive $625.
-This lump sum funding amount is based on an equal distribution among eligible students.
+Harper identified eligible students and sent an email to those students regarding the process for disbursement of CARES HEERF federal student aid.
+Students who incurred expenses after March 13, 2020, due to campus disruption and the transition to online learning, were eligible to receive $625.
+This lump sum funding amount was based on an equal distribution among eligible students.

 Accepting the Funds

-If students had expenses related to the transition to online learning, no action is necessary to confirm the funds.
+If students had expenses related to the transition to online learning, no action was necessary to confirm the funds.

-If students did not incur expenses related to the transition to online learning, they are not eligible for CARES Act funding.
-These students should email firstname.lastname@example.org to cancel the emergency relief funding.
+If students did not incur expenses related to the transition to online learning, they were not eligible for CARES Act funding.
+These students were instructed to email firstname.lastname@example.org to cancel the emergency relief funding.

-By accepting the funds, students are confirming that they have incurred expenses after March 13, 2020, that are directly related to campus closure and transition to online learning due to coronavirus.
+By accepting the funds, students confirmed that they incurred expenses after March 13, 2020, that were directly related to campus closure and transition to online learning due to coronavirus.

-Any funds remaining after students decline to receive them will be disbursed to other eligible students during the Summer 2020 term.
+Any funds remaining after students decline to receive them was disbursed to other eligible students during the Summer 2020 term.

 Receiving the Award

-The funds will be added to students’ Harper account and we will be disbursing on Monday, May 11, 2020.
-Due to the volume of awards, it will take approximately five weeks to complete all disbursements.
+The funds were added to students’ Harper account beginning on Monday, May 11, 2020.
+Due to the volume of awards, it was expected to take approximately five weeks to complete all disbursements.

-Students with direct deposit on file with the Harper College Business Office will have their funds deposited directly into their bank accounts.
-New direct deposit enrollments are not being accepted at this time.
+Students with direct deposit on file with the Harper College Business Office had their funds deposited directly into their bank accounts.
+New direct deposit enrollments were not accepted.

-If students do not have direct deposit information already on file, they should verify their mailing address in the MyHarper portal and update it immediately if it is incorrect.
+If students did not have direct deposit information already on file, they were instructed to verify their mailing address in the MyHarper portal and update it immediately.

 Important Information About CARES Act Funding

-Please carefully read the following information regarding the CARES Act funding.
-If you have questions about CARES Act funding after reading this, contact the Harper One Stop at email@example.com or 847-925-6710.
+The following contains important information regarding CARES Act funding.
+Any questions about CARES Act funding after reading this can be directed to the Harper One Stop at email@example.com or 847-925-6710.